 The mechanism by which vitamin C prevents oxidative stress is through its antioxidant activity.
 Vitamin C, also known as ascorbic acid, is a powerful antioxidant that neutralizes free radicals and helps to protect cells from damage caused by oxidative stress.

-Vitamin C works by donating electrons to neutralize free radicals, which are highly reactive molecules that can damage cells and contribute to the development of chronic diseases.
+Vitamin C works by donating electrons to neutralize free radicals, which are highly reactive molecules that can damage cells.
 In this way, vitamin C acts as a pro-oxidant and it can neutralize a wide range of free radicals such as hydroxyl radicals and superoxide anions.

 Additionally, vitamin C helps to regenerate other antioxidants in the body, such as vitamin E, which helps to further protect cells from oxidative stress.